Central bank digital currency: Implementation

 A central bank digital currency would likely be implemented using a database run by the central bank, government, or approved private-sector entities.
 The database would keep a record (with appropriate privacy and cryptographic protections) of the amount of money held by every entity, such as people and corporations.

 CBDCs may share some properties with virtual currency and cryptocurrency, such as programmability.
 In contrast to cryptocurrency, a central bank digital currency would be centrally controlled (even if it was on a distributed database), and so a blockchain or other distributed ledger would likely not be required or useful - even though they were the original inspiration for the concept.

 The two primary categories of CBDCs are retail and wholesale.
 Retail CBDCs are designed for households and businesses to make payments for everyday transactions, whereas wholesale CBDCs are designed for financial institutions and operate similarly to central bank reserves.
 Retail CBDC is the digitization of sovereign currency, which applies to physical banknotes, coin, and existing wholesale CBDC reserves that are used in the reverse repo and repo market.

 Retail CBDCs can be distributed through various models.
 In the intermediated model, the central bank issues the CBDC and manages core infrastructures, while financial intermediaries offer customer services.
 The ECB and the Federal Reserve have proposed intermediated CBDCs.
 Alternatively, the central bank could either provide the full service or delegate responsibilities further.

 As it currently stands, 9 countries and the 8 islands making up the Eastern Caribbean Currency Union have launched CBDCs; 38 countries and Hong Kong have CBDC pilot programmes; and 67 countries and 2 currency unions are researching CBDCs.
 In the United States, some states have introduced legislation to ban state payments using CBDCs with Florida being the first state to pass such a law citing privacy concerns.
+In June 2026, the United States Congress passed the 21st Century ROAD to Housing Act, section 1101 prohibits the Fed from issuing "digital asset that ... is a direct liability of the Federal Reserve System; and is widely available to the general public".